Emif8t/Prostate-Cancer-ML-model/README.md

 # Prostate-Cancer-ML-model
 This project aims to develop machine learning models for prostate cancer predictions in Africa.
-# Prostate Cancer Prediction – Machine Learning Project

-This repository contains the development of a **machine learning model** for predicting prostate cancer risk, with a focus on data from Nigerian/African men.
-The goal is to build, evaluate, and deploy a reliable prediction model that can assist in early screening and clinical decision-making.

----
+This model will be clinically applicable in screening prostate cancer, thereby supporting early detection and management of the disease.

 ## 📂 Project Structure

-yaml
-Copy
-Edit

----
+prostate-cancer-ml-model/
+│
+├──src/
+│   ├── data_loader.py
+│   ├── preprocess.py
+│   └── model.py
+├── main.py
+├── .gitignore
+├── requirements.txt
+├── README.md

 ## 🚀 Getting Started